Chiller minimum evaporator bypass control

 The BMS commissioning technician checks all the chilled water system inputs and outputs and then walks over to the chiller commission tech and asks: ‘What is the chiller flow set point for the bypass control valve?’, and this is when it starts to fall apart.
 The chiller tech confirms a value a few kPa above the chiller cut-out flow switch setting.

 The problem is that the chiller tech often sets up the cut-out flow switch a safe value below the design flow.
-In my experience, mechanical chiller commissioning is entirely focused on design flow conditions and not variable flow or minimum flow, the chiller commission tech is only interested in the chiller, not the system as a whole.
-Over the years the cut-out setting has lowered, but often no where near the low enough to realise the full turn down of the chiller.
+In my experience, mechanical chiller commissioning is entirely focused on design flow conditions and not variable flow or minimum flow.
+The chiller commission tech is only interested in the chiller, not the system as a whole.
+Over the years the cut-out setting has lowered, but often no where near low enough to realise the full turn down of the chiller.

 So we end up with a variable primary pumping system that is pretty much constant volume.
-E.g. design flow is 71 L/s and bypass control is 60 L/s, where the chiller can reduced down to 45 L/s in low load.
+E.g. design flow is 71 L/s and bypass control is 60 L/s, where the chiller could reduce down to 45 L/s in low load.

-The whole point of moving away from 3-port control valves in the field to 2-port control valves was so slow down the primary pumps and save energy when not in a design condition (outside air temperature above 32°C).
+The whole point of moving away from 3-port control valves in the field to 2-port control valves was to slow down the primary pumps and save energy when not in a design condition (outside air temperature above 35°C).

 Incorrect evaporator pressure transmitter selection: